sikaeducation/curriculum/102/standards/manage-file-systems-cli/topics/cli-flags-and-arguments/README.md

 ## CLI: Arguments and Flags

+Many commands require options or file paths in order to work.
+These are specified as either arguments or flags.

 ## Arguments

 Arguments are often files that you want to run a command on.
 Some commands don't need any arguments: